pennypack/learn-erlang/src/content/lessons/01-first-module.md

 Before moving on, make sure you can:

 1. Create a module with exported functions
-2. Use pattern matching in function heads
+2. Use different data types (atoms, binaries, tuples, lists)
 3. Write guards with `when`
-4. Handle different data types (atoms, binaries, tuples, lists)
+4. Create functions that return different values based on input
 5. Return `{ok, Value}` or `{error, Reason}` patterns

 If any of these feel unclear, review the examples and try the exercises again.
-Pattern matching is crucial for everything we'll build next!
+Understanding modules and functions is essential for everything we'll build next!

 ---

 _This is part of the "Learn Erlang Step-By-Step" tutorial series.
-Each post builds on the previous ones, so make sure you complete the exercises before moving forward._
+Each lesson builds on the previous ones, so make sure you complete the exercises before moving forward._